Which collagen to choose? The Complete Guide to Collagen Types

 What is the most effective collagen?

-It is crucial to prioritize a high-quality collagen, supported by scientific and clinical research, to ensure visible and lasting results.
+It is crucial to prioritize high-quality collagen, supported by scientific and clinical research, to ensure visible and lasting results.

 What is the difference between type I and type II collagen?